What is an External Link? (+ How to Use Them Effectively)

 However, it’s crucial to use them judiciously, linking only to high-quality, relevant sources while avoiding direct competitors.
 By striking the right balance, external links can take your blog to new heights.

-An external link is a link that sends readers from your site to a different website.
+An external link is a link on your site that sends readers to a different website.
+It helps you point to helpful sources, tools, or examples that live outside your blog.

 Do external links help SEO, or can they hurt my rankings?

-External links can hurt if you link to low-quality sites, spam, or pages that are not related to your topic.
-When in doubt, link out less and choose better sources.
+They can hurt you if you link to low quality sites, spam, or pages that are not related to your topic.
+Linking out to direct competitors for the same keyword can also make it harder to keep readers on your page and show your unique value.

 Should I open external links in a new tab?

-How many external links should I include in one blog post?
+How many external links should I include in a blog post?

-How can RightBlogger help me use external links more effectively?
+How can RightBlogger help me use external links the right way?

 New:Autoblogging + Scheduling